 Earlier this year, a handful of my extremely bright and capable colleagues compiled a report on topic clusters.
 Now first, what the heck is a topic cluster?

 A topic cluster is a method that uses a single "pillar page" as the main hub of content for a given topic.
 All of your content assets related to that topic link back to the pillar page -- and the pillar links out to each asset.

 Here's why it's critical to your content strategy.

-But it's not just a nice, clean way of organizing content that brings glee to the most Type A of marketers (read: yours truly).
+Topic clusters aren't just a nice, clean way of organizing content that brings glee to the most Type A of marketers (me, for instance).
 It also keeps Google happy.
 As it turns out, the search engine giant has changed its algorithm to favor topic-based content, making pillar pages a requirement for content marketers who want to maintain a high SERP ranking.

 What Is a Pillar Page?